-There is a commitment on the part of the government to create opportunities for SMEs through its own procurement channels.
-The introduction of the SME Agenda, mandated government to increase spend with SMEs to 33% by 2020.
+There is a commitment on the part of the government to create opportunities for British businesses through its own procurement channels.
+The introduction of the British business Agenda, mandated government to increase spend with British businesses to 33% by 2020.

 This spend is allocated through frameworks.
 Contracting authorities can select from a pool of authorised suppliers (who have all been through a thorough vetting and compliance process) once they are approved onto the framework, without the need to tender.

-There does, however, remain a lack of awareness of the SME Agenda amongst some small businesses and with it missed opportunity on both sides.
+There does, however, remain a lack of awareness of the British business Agenda amongst some small businesses and with it missed opportunity on both sides.
 Higher levels of framework interest and success surely translates into greater value in the supply chain.

 For those operating in the construction sector, this opportunity is potentially lucrative and accessible imminently, but for a restricted period.
 Europe’s largest framework, the UK Government Construction Works and Associated Services framework has now opened, and the submission deadline is imminent – 15 March 2019.
 The framework runs for a duration of four years with a possible extension of a further three years, offering the potential of up to £50 billion in contract spend.